MC Hammer: Let's Get It Started (1988)

 Once signed to Capitol Records, Hammer re-issued his first record (a revised version of Feel My Power) with additional tracks added, which sold over two million copies.
 "Pump It Up" (also performed during Showtime at the Apollo on September 16, 1989), "Turn This Mutha Out", "Let's Get It Started" and "They Put Me in the Mix" were the most popular singles from this album (which all charted).
 Not entirely satisfied with this first multi-platinum success, Hammer's music underwent a metamorphosis, shifting from the standard rap format.
 "I decided the next album would be more musical," he said at the time.
-Purists chastised him for being more dancer than rapper.
+Purists chastised Hammer for being more dancer than rapper.
 Sitting in a leopard-print bodysuit before a concert, he defended his style: "People were ready for something different from the traditional rap style.
 The fact that the record has reached this level indicates the genre is growing."

 Hammer was close friends with Arsenio Hall (as well as a then-unknown teen named Vanilla Ice, despite later rumors that there was a "beef" between the two rappers which was addressed during the height of both their careers on Hall's show, and whom he would later reunite with in a 2009 concert in Salt Lake City, Utah), and as such, Hammer was first invited to perform the song "U Can't Touch This", prior to its release, on The Arsenio Hall Show in 1989.
 He also performed "Dancing Machine" which later appeared in the Please Hammer Don't Hurt 'Em: The Movie (1990).

 Hammer used some of the proceeds from this album to install a rolling recording studio in the back of his tour bus, where Hammer recorded much of his second album.
 In 1989, Hammer was featured on "You've Got Me Dancing" with Glen Goldsmith, which appeared on Goldsmith's album Don't Turn This Groove Around via RCA Records.
 The track was Hammer's first release in the UK.
 He also appeared in Glen Goldsmith's music video for this song.
 The single failed to chart.
 During this period, Hammer formed the rap group Oaktown's 3.5.7, releasing the No. 9 single "Yeah!
 Yeah!
 Yeah!" from the album Wild & Loose (1989).